We get asked a lot about wines in the sub-$20 range and truthfully, we also drink wine regularly in that price range.

-Verona is a jewel of a city in northeastern Italy, an hour and a half due east of Venice by car.
+Verona is a jewel of a city in northeastern Italy, an hour and a half due west of Venice by car.
 The town is home to an immaculate, picture-perfect medieval center, as well as one of the most untouched Roman amphitheaters in the world, where concerts and events are still held.

 About The Valpolicella Region

 Just outside of the historic city center, heading north and west towards Lake Garda, you’ll encounter the rolling hills of the Valpolicella region – the name is thought to come from the Greek meaning ‘valley of many cellars’.
 It is the second largest producer of quality (DOC) wines.
 The Valpolicella area encompasses several neighboring valleys that include 7 different villages.

 Notwithstanding some seriously esoteric exceptions, when it comes to red wine, Valpolicella is dedicated to the production of four grape varieties: Corvina, Corvinone, Rondinella, and Molinara.
 However, as a result of when the grapes are picked and what is done after, the wines can be startlingly different in the bottle.

 The red wines from the Valpolicella region are so closely related that I like to refer to them as family members.
 If Amarone is the Patriarch seated at the head of the table, then Valpolicella Classico is the precocious teenager at the far end, poised between childhood and maturity.
 This is the wine that most folks are speaking of when they say “Valpolicella.”

 The 5 Levels of Valpolicella Wine